-The roadway network provides a critical connection between users and producers of goods throughout the State, the Nation, and the world.
+The roadway network provides a critical connection between users and producers of goods throughout the state, the nation, and the world.
 The CORE MPO region's highways are a vital part of the multimodal freight network as they carry the majority of freight traffic and serve as a connection to the Port of Savannah and the region's rail terminals.
-The region's highway freight network is comprised of approximately 8,694 miles of roadways, 311 bridges, 22 truck parking facilities, and several intelligent transportation system (ITS) devices that work to improve the safety and mobility of the CORE MPO region's highway network for people and freight.^{4,5}
+The region's highway freight network is comprised of approximately 8,694 miles of roadways4, 311 bridges5, 22 truck parking facilities, and several intelligent transportation system (ITS) devices that work to improve the safety and mobility of the CORE MPO region's highway network for people and freight.

 Two important subsystems of the CORE MPO region's highway freight network are the National Highway Freight Network (NHFN) and the Strategic Highway Network (STRAHNET).
 The NHFN consists of roadways that are considered the most critical for moving goods at the national level.
-Its purpose is to strategically direct Federal resources and policies toward improved performance of highway portions of the U.S. freight transportation system.
-The NHFN is designated by FHWA in coordination with State Departments of Transportation (DOT).
+Its purpose is to strategically direct federal resources and policies toward improved performance of highway portions of the U.S. freight transportation system.
+The NHFN is designated by FHWA in coordination with state DOTs.
 As shown in Figure 2.1, in the CORE MPO region all of I-16 and I-95 are included on the NHFN while portions of I-516, SR 21, and SR 25 are on the network.